SHEEP.EDUCATION

 Supplies: 3-ring binder, pencil or pen, colored pencils, scientific calculator (TI-30X is recommended, students may not use phones as calculators)

-Course Description: The lab class will cover the textbook concepts through labs, quizzes, worksheets, and 2 major projects.
+The lab class will cover the textbook concepts through labs, quizzes, worksheets, and 2 major projects.
 One project is due before Christmas Break, and the other is due before Spring Break.
+Students will be required to keep a neat lab notebook.
 Assignments are to be turned in on due date even if student is absent.
 Class time is allocated to assist with explanation of topics that students find difficult to understand from the textbook.

 Topics will include unit conversions, stoichiometry, atomic structure, the periodic table, balancing chemical equations, gas laws, acid/base reactions, chemical bonds, and thermodynamics.